rust-lang/rfcs/text/0000-assoc-default-groups.md

 just like before, that `x: u8`.
 The reason why is much the same as we have previously discussed in the [background].

-Once place where this proposal does diverge from what is currently implemented is with respect to the following example (6):
+One place where this proposal diverges from what is currently implemented is with respect to the following example (6):

 ```rust